mpdominguez/aws-appmesh-helm/README.md

  - AWS X-Ray daemon sidecar
  - StatsD Prometheus exporter

-It's completely possible to disable AWS X-Ray, or the StatsD prometheus exporter if you do not need them.
-[See this section for more info](#install-aws-app-mesh-without-x-ray-or-statsd)

 ## AWS X-Ray Integration

 AWS App Mesh will automatically emit metrics to AWS X-Ray (via the auto-injected AWS X-Ray daemon sidecar):